Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Cosmic Insight  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/CosmicInsight.png" Align=left width=7% height=7%>

+**Charges**: This rune has two charges, you regain all charges at the end of a long rest.

-You learn the _Detect Thoughts_ and can cast it once a long rest without spending mana.
+You learn the _Detect Thoughts_ and can spend a charge to cast it.
 The target has disadvantage on the saving throw if you were to delve deeper into their mind, and they are unaware of you preying their mind if they fail the saving throw.

 ---

 ### Approach Velocity  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/ApproachVelocity.png" Align=left width=7% height=7%>

+**Charges**: This rune has three charges, you regain all charges at the end of a long rest.

-Whenever any creature within 90 feet of you has their movement impaired, you can spend your reaction to teleport to that creature.
+Whenever any creature within 90 feet of you has their movement impaired, you can spend a charge to use your reaction to teleport to that creature.

 ---